appsody/stacks/incubator/swift/README.md

 ## Enabling an existing Project

-The Swift stack can be used with an existing server-side Swift project in order to provide an interative containerized development and test environment, and to "cloud package" it into an optimized production Docker container.
+The Swift stack can be used with an existing server-side Swift project in order to provide an iterative containerized development and test environment, and to "cloud package" it into an optimized production Docker container.

 You can enable an existing project as follows: